THE FLESH OF MAN MADE THE WORD OF GOD

 Woe unto us.
 We have discarded the heritage given to us by God-fearing pioneers.
 We are adopting the sins of Europe.
 Our early leaders warned us against this, but we have jumped into the pit anyway.

 That is the world’s problem.
-It need not be ours if we as an individual will turn to Christ and seek to think, speak, and act as He today is thinking, speaking, and acting.
-If we thus will learn to live by His life, and not depart from it, we will be able to stand throughout the coming Gentile holocaust and help others to stand.
+It need not be yours if you as an individual will turn to Christ and seek to think, speak, and act in conformity to God’s will for you, with His help.
+If you thus will learn to live by His life, and not depart from it, you will be able to stand throughout the coming Gentile holocaust and help others to stand.

 Finally Jesus will return with His judges and warrior angels.
 Then the peace that the world leaders can never achieve, because they do not give God the glory due His name, will fill the earth.
 In those days the knowledge of God will fill the earth and there shall be righteousness, love, joy, and peace for us and our children.